jnozzi/cocoadev.com/SiteContent/General/UISectionList.markdown

-Wrapper for [[UITable]] that implements "sections", like the Contacts list.
+Wrapper for General/UITable that implements "sections", like the Contacts list.

 setSectionListStyle seems to only have 2 styles...
 Blue and White.
 (Blue is the default)